linode/docs/docs/databases/deploy-scalable-cassandra.md

 {: .caution}
 >
-> If you receive an error while running `apt update` that pertains to a missing key, copy the key listed in the error message and add it to your keyring using the commands in steps 3 & 4.
+>  (Ubuntu only) If you receive an error while running `apt update` that pertains to a missing key, copy the key listed in the error message and add it to your keyring using the commands in step 4.
 As of this publish date, the only keys required are listed below.

 **Ubuntu 17.04**